Cold Brew vs Iced Coffee: What’s the Difference Between These Drinks?

 In the debate about cold brew vs iced coffee, you can be confident that either option is great on a hot day.
 Cold brew takes longer to make but has a less bitter taste.
 However, iced coffee can be brewed in minutes and still taste delightful.

 Cold brew is less acidic, so if you have a sensitive stomach, it may be better than iced coffee.
+This is due to differences in the way cold brew and iced coffee are prepared.
+Hot-water brewing accentuates the acidity in coffee, which is why iced coffee could be harder on your stomach.
 However, if you are watching your caffeine intake, iced coffee tends to be the better option.

 - The NCA Guide to Cold Brew.
 Retrieved August 26, 2020, from https://www.ncausa.org/Industry-Resources/Cold-Brew